kuus/generator-gulp-webapp/README.md

  - Javascript file `main.js` wrapped in a [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/

 ## Todo
- - Support [nunjucks](https://mozilla.github.io/nunjucks/), the syntax seems same as swig which is currently unmantained, see [recipe](https://github.com/yeoman/generator-webapp/blob/master/docs/recipes/nunjucks.md)
  - Populate the `_dummy.json` somehow, maybe with harcoded data or with some node module.
  - The data.json for each page, so for instance `index.json` might be a template that generates a custom json for that specific page.
  - Maybe use some remote mocked js API.
- - Do a generator for a new page, it will create a `pageName.(html,jade,swig)` file in the root, a corresponding `data/pageName.json` with content data and a `style/page-pageName.scss` module.
+ - Do a generator for a new page, it will create a `pageName.(html,njk,swig,jade)` file in the root, a corresponding `data/pageName.json` with content data and a `style/page-pageName.scss` module.

 ## License